litteredwitherrors/settings-manager/README.md

 # Game Settings Manager API

 Game settings manager an application designed for serious settings management.
-The application was build using Node.js, Express.js, Angular.js, Mongodb and love.
+The application was built using Node.js, Express.js, Angular.js, Mongodb and love.

 **URL**